CalumD/java-common-utils/README.md

 The conversion function is required as all arguments passed into the main method of your Java program will be a String, so you need a suitable conversion from String into the type you'd like.

 If you used `-n 4` on the CLI, you would get an exception like `java.text.ParseException: Argument value failed validation.
-Check argument {1} documentation: {A number between 10 and 30}`, so a well written description can be very helpful.
+Check argument {my number arg} documentation: {A number between 10 and 30}`, so a well written description can be very helpful.

 You can collect the values of your returned Argument after parsing with `anIntegerArgument.getArgumentResult();` which will return you the type-safe parsed version of your result.
 In this case it is an `Integer`.